kaz-utashiro/cdif/docs/index.md

     Print statistical information at the end of output.
 It shows number of total appended/deleted/changed words in the context of cdif.
-It's common to have many insertions and deletions of newlines becuase of text filling process.
-So normal informaiton is followed by modified number which ignores insert/delete newlines.
+It's common to have many insertions and deletions of newlines because of text filling process.
+So normal information is followed by modified number which ignores insert/delete newlines.

 - **--mecab**